Fendt

-Fendt is a German agricultural machinery manufacturer founded in 1930 by Xaver Fendt in Marktoberdorf, Allgäu region, Germany.
+Fendt is a German agricultural machinery manufacturer founded in 1930 by Xaver Fendt in Marktoberdorf in the Allgäu region of Bavaria, Germany.
 Fendt manufactures tractors, combine harvesters, balers, telescopic handlers and row crop planters.
 It was purchased by AGCO Corporation in 1997.

 History

+Company origins and history to 1950

 The craftsman family Fendt traces its history back some 350 years.
 The family became well known in Allgäu for producing tower clocks, lead strings and violins.
 The family also farmed as a sideline and had a small trade in agricultural equipment.
-Johann Georg Fendt, born on 16 August 1868, took over his father Franz Xaver's business in 1898 and began selling and servicing Deutz stationary engines, and in 1928 branched out into agricultural utility machines by building a motorized grass mower.
+Johann Georg Fendt (1868–1933) took over his father Franz Xaver's business in 1898 and began selling and servicing Deutz stationary engines.